A-Cummins528/Teachers-Assistant-AI-Powered-Classroom-Tool/README.md

  - Justin Coglan

 This repository is based on that initial team submission.
-I am now maintaining and expanding this project solo.
-Future work will involve refactoring the existing codebase, fixing bugs, and implementing new features to further develop the "AcademiAI" concept.
+I am now maintaining and expanding this project solo, with plans to refactor the code, fix bugs, and implement new features.
 ![Lesson Planner](assets/images/LessonPlanner.gif)